Tate Martell

-Tathan "Tate" Martell (born January 26, 1998) is a former American football player.
-He played mainly as a quarterback for the UNLV Rebels and Ohio State, as well as quarterback & wide receiver at the University of Miami.
+Tathan "Tate" Martell (born January 26, 1998) is an American former college football quarterback and wide receiver.
+He played college football for the Ohio State Buckeyes, Miami Hurricanes and UNLV Rebels.

 Early life

 Tathan Martell grew up in the San Diego area, where he began playing Pop Warner football at the age of 7.
 He drew attention due to the fact that he was a throwing quarterback, when most kids at that age were running quarterbacks.
-He even drew attention of the coach of Washington at the time, Steve Sarkisian, whom Martell originally committed to play college football for.
+He even drew attention of the coach of the Washington Huskies at the time, Steve Sarkisian, whom Martell originally committed to play college football for.

-High school career

 Martell first attended Poway High School, his hometown high school, but was only able to lead them to a 4–7 season.
 He then transferred to Bishop Gorman High School in Las Vegas, Nevada.
 He attended Bishop Gorman to succeed the quarterback play of Randall Cunningham II for his sophomore, junior and senior seasons, but graduated from Desert Pines High School in Las Vegas because Bishop Gorman would not allow Martell to graduate early in order to start the spring semester at Ohio State University.
 As a senior, he was the Gatorade Football Player of the Year after leading the team to a 15–0 record, while passing for 2,362 yards and 41 touchdowns, and rushing for 1,253 yards and 21 touchdowns.
 For his career, after transferring to Bishop Gorman, Martell went 45–0 as a starter and finished second in Nevada history with 7,510 passing yards and 113 touchdowns.
 Martell and quarterbacks Jake Fromm and Tayvon Bowers were documented in the Netflix series QB1: Beyond the Lights.

-Recruiting

 Martell was rated by Scout.com as a five-star recruit and was ranked as the second best dual-threat quarterback, fifth best quarterback of any type, and 56th best player overall in his class.
 He originally committed to the University of Washington when he was 14.
 In 2015, he changed his commitment to Texas A&M University.
 In May 2016 he decommitted from A&M and a month later committed to Ohio State University.